SEAHORSE: A Multilingual, Multifaceted Dataset for Summarization Evaluation: Learning and evaluating metrics with

 In addition to achieving good performance on the \dataset test set, we would like to evaluate how well models trained on \seahorse generalize to other multilingual summarization human evaluation datasets without any further tuning.
 This would give evidence that improving on \dataset would lead to better evaluation metrics in general.

-For this purpose, we choose the mFACE dataset\footnote{We obtained the dataset by contacting the authors.}~\citep{mface-2022}. mFACE conducts a human evaluation study on the XL-Sum test set, which consists of 45 languages on 3 dimensions: quality, attribution, and informativeness.
-While their definition of attribution is the same as ours (i.e., following AIS~\cite{rashkin2021measuring}), their definitions of quality and informativeness do not line up exactly with a single one of our questions, a misalignment that we expect to occur in practice given the lack of standardization of summarization human evaluation.
+For this purpose, we choose the mFACE dataset\footnote{We obtained the dataset by contacting the authors.}~\citep{mface-2022}. mFACE contains human evaluations of the XL-Sum test set, which consists of 45 languages on 3 dimensions: quality, attribution, and informativeness.
+While their definition of attribution is the same as ours (i.e., following AIS~\cite{rashkin2021measuring}), their definitions of quality (\textit{Is the summary comprehensible?}) and informativeness (\textit{Is the summary a good summary of the article?}) do not line up exactly with a single one of our questions, a misalignment that we expect to occur in practice given the lack of standardization of summarization human evaluation.

-As a result, for each mFACE dimension, we use the \seahorse metric for the question that is most similar; attribution clearly aligns with Q4 and for quality and informativeness, we choose Q1 and Q6 respectively.
+As a result, for each mFACE dimension, we use the \seahorse metric for the question that is most similar; attribution clearly aligns with Q4, and for quality and informativeness, we consider Q1 and Q6 to be the closest fit, respectively.